Shikaga/story/index.md

 "Little enough Colonel." the guard said.
 "The usual crime and villainy that the summer harvest brings, but nothing remarkable."

-"Indeed, well that is good news, at ease", Mark replied, and they trotted on through the gates.
+"Indeed, well that is good news, at ease", Marcus replied, and they trotted on through the gates.

 So, the guards haven't been put on alert, Jake thought to himself.
 Hardly surprising, that could only spark panic and rumor.
 Suddenly every commoner would be swearing that their neighbours were all enemy Planet Drinkers and their would be panicked mobs and lynchings in the street.
 And besides, what would warning the guards accomplish?
 They would be extra vigilant for someone who looks completely normal and they have no way to fight?
 Foolishness.